lovetwice1012/discord-nitro-generator/README.md

 ### Changelog

+Full detailed changelog can be viewed [here](https://github.com/therealtear/discord-nitro-generator/issues/25) latest changes will be listed below:

-General life clarity improvements in all files + new issues thread
++ General life clarity improvements in all files + new issues thread

-Added option to autostop the program after finding a working code
++ Added option to autostop the program after finding a working code